Preparing Schools for an Active Shooter Emergency - Part One

 Is your school prepared to face an active shooter emergency?
 Chances are, probably not.
 According to a 2014 FBI report entitled “A Study of Active Shooter Incidents in the United States between 2000 and 2013,” active shooter incidents in schools are on the rise.
 An average of 6.4 incidents occurred in the first seven years studied in the report, and an average of 16.4 occurred in the last seven years studied.
 Through the end of July, there have been 22 school shootings in 2019.

-As an Athletic Trainer (AT) and risk management specialist, you have some special considerations.
+As an AT and risk management specialist, you have some special considerations.
 School shootings occur quickly so law enforcement officers are not always present during the shooting incident.
 In fact, 60 percent of the incidents ended before police arrived.
 When the duration of the incident could be determined, two-thirds of the incidents lasted five minutes or less.
 The FBI report found that in 13 percent of incidents, unarmed staff or students confronted the shooters to end the threat.
 This means an AT or other school staff member would most likely be the first responder onsite.
 What you do in those first minutes will make a difference to save lives.

 Another consideration is the potential locations for shootings to occur.
 Shootings can happen anywhere on campus, not just in classrooms.
 In the FBI study, where shootings occurred inside buildings, only about half took place in school classrooms.
 Other locations included hallways, cafeteria, school administrative offices or meeting rooms.
 Athletic facilities are a particular concern because of increased exposure as well as limitations in communication.
 In addition, most outdoor facilities like baseball or football fields are fenced in so people would have to get over a fence or through a funnel to escape an active shooter.
 The question becomes what should your school do to prepare for an active shooter situation?